 The Rockmite design also pulls the crystal away from it's natural frequency in one direction all the time, this results in the shift being very non-linear.
 I may try adding a small inductor which will hopefully make the shift more balanced about the crystal natural frequency.

-My spectrum analyser measured the transmitter 2nd harmonic at -52dB so the low pass filter is performing as expected.
+The output waveform on a 'scope is a nice sine wave and my spectrum analyser measured the transmitter 2nd harmonic at -52dB so the low pass filter is performing as expected.

 The last thing to do was to put it in an enclosure, I had a 2oz tobacco tin at the ready since the prototype board is slightly too big for an 'Altoids' tin.
 The revised board, however, is "Altoids friendly".

 A schematic is available here, a Bill of Materials here, and a set of construction notes here.